1ma/DIC/README.md

 ### Setter

-It must have a standard way to add dependencies to the container as well as retrieve them, setting up a Dependency Injection Container involves these two operations.
+It must have a standard way to add dependencies to the container as well as retrieve them.
+Using a Dependency Injection Container involves these two operations, not just getting them (I'm looking at you PSR-11).

-The `Container` class has a `set` method and also accepts an optional array of type `string => mixed` in its constructor.
+To that end the `Container` class has a `set` method and also accepts an optional array of type `string => mixed` in its constructor, which is equivalent to calling `set($id, $entry)` with each of its key-value pairs.

-Moreover, definitions have to be overridable.
+Moreover, definitions have to be overridable:

 ```php
 $container = new \UMA\DIC\Container([